Olubukola-Sanyaolu/Sportify-most-streamed-song-analysis/README.md

 2. Song Attributes: "Blinding Lights" by The Weeknd emerged as the most streamed track, followed by "Shape of You" by Ed Sheeran and "Thinking Out Loud" by Ed Sheeran.
 3. Artist Popularity: The Weeknd secured the top spot as the most streamed artist, followed by Ed Sheeran and Taylor Swift.
 4. Playlist Performance: The playlist titled "Spotify" garnered the highest number of streams, indicating its popularity among listeners.
+5. Genre Popularity: "Taylor Swift" has the highest song attributes.The analysis of song attributes (e.g., danceability, energy, liveness) can provide insights into the preferred genres and musical styles among listeners.
+For example, if danceability scores are consistently high, it indicates a preference for upbeat music.

 ### Recomendations